tech-warriors-corporation/mechanize-app/README.md

 - [ ] Focus me and logout button should have a shadow or something to show better (bring up the map).
 The icon button should be like a button and not only icon shape;
 - [X] Set a sanitize to remove emoji and dangerous strings in some fields for not save in database;
 - [X] Add text that go to Tech Warriors GitHub organization link in home;
-- [ ] Add text that go to creator website in infos;
+- [X] Add text that go to creator website in info;
 - [ ] Use select to vehicle;
 - [ ] Forget password screen;
 - [ ] Remember session checkbox on login and create account;
 - [ ] Show remaining chars text;
 - [ ] Online mechanics alert as at Figma;
 - [ ] Change password at configurations;
-- [ ] Set text in info of app about keep the app open to work normally;
+- [X] Set text in info of app about keep the app open to work normally;
 - [ ] Test app with location changed in other country (emulate);
 - [X] When mechanic recuse (cancel button name should be recuse) the ticket, should be unsolved and without mechanic_id, and not with cancelled;
 - [ ] Delete account option;